Last Updated on 30/03/2024 by Above Diamond

 Are you unsure of the difference between white gold and platinum?

-But they are not the same…
+But they aren’t the same…

 What Is 18k Gold?
 How Is It Different From 90% Gold?

-• 24K = 99.99% Gold (Globally used as investment gold bars)
+• 24K = 99.99% Gold (Often used for investment gold bars)

-• 23K = 96.5% Gold (Popularly used as standalone gold rings)
+• 23K = 96.5% Gold (Popular in standalone gold rings)

-• 14K = 58.3% Gold (Popularly used in diamond rings from the USA)
+• 14K = 58.3% Gold (Common in diamond rings from the USA)

-• 9K = 37.5% Gold (Popularly used in lower-priced diamond rings)
+• 9K = 37.5% Gold (Used in more affordable jewelry)

-18K Gold Has Low Resale Value, Right?
+Does 18K Gold Have Low Resale Value?

 3 Tricks To Buying Men’s Wedding Rings To Surprise Your Special Someone!